koengr/QCforBusiness/_applications/chemistry.md

 > make a simulation of nature, you'd better make it quantum
 > mechanical”.*

+Since then, scientists have become increasingly adept at accurately controlling quantum systems.
+Today, universities boast a wide spectrum of analogue quantum experiments that help us understand nature under exotic circumstances.
+We’re now lining up our tools to take these simulations to the next level: studying nature with digital quantum machines.

-Since then, scientists found increasingly sophisticated algorithms to mimic nature on quantum devices.
-In this chapter, we will address the impact quantum computing may have on chemistry and material science, discuss the most relevant algorithms, and analyze why the enzyme FeMoco receives such widespread attention.
+In this chapter, we will assess how quantum computers can impact the fields of chemistry and material science.
+That makes this chapter more technical, and we’ll assume some (very) basic background in chemistry and physics.
+We discuss the most relevant algorithms, evaluate claims about quantum computing’s benefits in the fight against climate change, and analyse why the enzyme FeMoco receives such widespread attention.

 [^41]: Feynman, R.P.
 Simulating physics with computers. *Int J Theor
     Phys* **21**, 467–488 (1982). https://doi.org/10.1007/BF02650179